that others

 We accept the names of people who are interested in joining Larimer County Search and Rescue throughout the year.

-Some answers to questions that you may have can be found on our Frequently Asked Questions page.
+Some answers to questions that you may have can also be found on our Frequently Asked Questions page.

 Application Process